Getting Started

 Run your app on a platform of your choosing!
 By default an app should launch in your web browser.

 Note that supabase_flutter is compatible with web, iOS, Android, macOS, and Windows apps.
-Running the app on MacOS requires additional configuration to set the entitlements.
+Running the app on macOS requires additional configuration to set the entitlements.

 flutter run